ihavethatonvinyl/blog/content/essays/the-life-of-a-repo-man-is-always-intense.md

 date: 2026-04-15T05:48:00.000-04:00
-summary: "...thanks to the video store, we were watching all sorts of messed up stuff that we were too young for: Bloodsucking Freaks, Ghost Story,  Kentucky Friend Movie, Attack Of The Killer Tomatoes and Sssssss.
+summary: "...thanks to the video store, we were watching all sorts of messed up stuff that we were too young for: Bloodsucking Freaks, Ghost Story,  Kentucky Fried Movie, Attack Of The Killer Tomatoes and Sssssss.
 Inevitably, that landed us on Repo Man"
 featuredImage: /images/upload/repo.jpg
 author: John Ore